jdtonkin/tonkinlab/content/home/header.md

 +++
-# A Demo section created with the Blank widget.
+# Header section created with the Blank widget.
 # Any elements can be added in the body: https://sourcethemes.com/academic/docs/writing-markdown-latex/
 # Add more sections by duplicating this file and customizing to your requirements.

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 15  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 1  # Order that this section will appear.

-title = "Demos"
+title = ""
 subtitle = ""

 [design]